Estimated reading time: 18 minutes

 • Faster Wind Speeds – As ocean levels rise, so will the speed of the wind.
 In fact, wind speed is actually a better indication of a hurricane than the ocean levels.
 One to two days before a hurricane strikes, the wind levels will rise up to fifteen miles per hour more than usual.
 Just one hour before the hurricane strikes, the winds can reach anywhere from seventy to over one hundred miles per hour.
 Limbs can be ripped from trees and unsecured objects will be blowing uncontrollably through the air.
 If you see increased ocean levels and these kinds of wind speeds at the same time, an imminent hurricane is almost certain.

 • Drop in Atmospheric Pressure – The barometer is an instrument that measures atmospheric pressure.
 Two to three days before a hurricane strikes land, the barometer level will begin to fall steadily and significantly.
 This is why if you live along a coastline, you should keep a barometer at home or in you car.
-You can also get a barometer app for your iPhone or Android.
+You can also get a barometer app for your iPhone.

 • Heavy Rainfall – Rain will begin to pour in heavy amounts about a day and a half to two days before the hurricane strikes.
 The closer the hurricane gets, the heavier the rainfall will get until flooding begins in certain areas.
 Flooding is a major concern when a hurricane strikes, and it can happen from the pouring rainfall alone even if the ocean levels don’t rise very much.